On the estimation of extreme directional multivariate quantiles: Simulation Study

 Thereby, we calculate theoretical $\mathcal{Q}_{R_{\mathbf{FPC}}\mathbf{X}}(1/n,\mathbf{e})$ and associated estimators by using previous items 1-4.
 We consider the same sample sizes $n \in\{500,\, 5000\}$ and Figure \ref{fig:estQRot} presents the results in the same colors as before.

-Finally, applying the inverse rotation indicated in Equation \eqref{eq:ortPropEst}, Figure \ref{fig:estQFin} presents the results for $\mathcal{Q}_{\mathbf{X}}(1/n,(0.9997,\, 0.025))$.
-One can appreciate a good performance of our estimators and the improvements on the visualization of extremes, which are more in consonance with the shape of this data-set.
+\begin{sloppypar} Finally, applying the inverse rotation indicated in Equation \eqref{eq:ortPropEst}, Figure \ref{fig:estQFin} presents the results for $\mathcal{Q}_{\mathbf{X}}(1/n,(0.9997,\, 0.025))$.
+One can appreciate a good performance of our estimators and the improvements on the visualization of extremes, which are more in concordance with the shape of this data-set. \end{sloppypar}

 \end{enumerate}